microsoft/WebTemplateStudio/templates/Web/Projects/AddPackageJsonDefault/README.md

    - Select your subscription
    - Enter your web app name
    - Select Linux as your OS
-   - Select Node.js 12.0 for a Node/Express application, Python 3.7 for a Flask application
+   - Select Node.js 12 LTS for a Node/Express application, Python 3.7 for a Flask application
 2. Once the creation is done, click "Deploy" in the notification window on the lower right corner.
    - Click "Browse" on the top middle section of your screen and select the server folder within your project
    - Click "Yes" in the notification window on the lower right corner (build prompt)